Gaétan Chevalier, Ph.D.*, and James L. Oschman, Ph.D.**

 These assumptions have no basis.
 There is no “unshielded or ungrounded electricity” floating in the air that can produce a current and much less flow through your grounded body to ground.
 EMFs do not generate and/or emit electrons.
 EMFs are composed, as the name indicates, of electric and magnetic fields only, but not of electrons.
 EMFs cannot create currents where there are no electrons, but they can create currents where electrons already exist.
 This is especially true of conductors (the body included) because they contain free electrons that respond to the fields themselves.
 EMFs may make the electrons of your body wiggle when the body is not grounded.
 But when grounded, they cannot make your electrons wiggle inside the body.
 Again, that’s “the umbrella effect.”
 And EMFs DO NOT create a new current that increases a risk of shock.

 Taking this further, some have equated exposure to EMFs when grounded to the shock/electrocution danger of touching a live wire while grounded.
 You do not run the risks of a shock because EMFs are present in the environment, as just explained.
-However, in case you were to inadvertently touch a live wire while grounded, a built-in 100k ohm resistor in the Earthing cords (manufactured by Earthing.com) will restrict the flow of the current and prevent you from getting a shock.
+However, in case you were to inadvertently touch a live wire while grounded, a built-in 100k ohm resistor in the Earthing cords (at least those manufactured by Earthing.com) will restrict the flow of the current and prevent you from getting a shock.
 The resistor acts like a kink in a water hose.
 Just as the kink restricts the flow of water in the hose, the resistor restricts the flow of current in the wire.

 Over the years, the consistent evidence produced in all our studies is that when you ground the body to the Earth, benefits occurred regardless of the intensity of ambient EMFs in the locations where the studies were conducted.